-- a.
-Competencies must be documented as an: - Ability to identify and measure land areas and conduct spatial analysis. - Ability to design and implement comprehensive inventories that meet specific objectives using appropriate sampling methods and units of measurement. - Ability to analyze inventory data and project ecosystem conditions.

-3. Management of Forest and Natural Resources
+- Ability to design and implement comprehensive inventories that meet specific objectives using appropriate sampling methods and units of measurement. - Ability to analyze inventory data and project ecosystem conditions. - 3.
+Management of Forest and Natural Resources - a.

-- a.
 Competencies must be documented as an: - Ability to develop and apply silvicultural and restoration prescriptions appropriate to management objectives including methods of establishing and influencing the composition, growth, and quality of forests and wildlands and understand the impacts of those prescriptions. - Ability to analyze the economic, environmental, and social consequences of resource management strategies and decisions. - Ability to develop management plans with specific multiple objectives and constraints. - Understanding of the valuation procedures, market forces, processing systems, transportation and harvesting activities that translate human demands for timber-based and other consumable natural resource products into the availability of those products. - Understanding of the valuation procedures, market, and non-market forces that avail humans the opportunities to enjoy non-consumptive products and services of forests and wildlands. - Understanding of the administration, ownership, and organization of forest and resource management enterprises. - 4.
 Resource Policy, Economics, and Administration - a.
 Competencies must be documented as an: - Understanding of resource policy and the processes by which it is developed. - Understanding of how federal, state, and local laws and regulations govern the practice of forestry and resource management. - Understanding of professional ethics and recognition of the responsibility to adhere to ethical standards in decision making on behalf of clients and the public. - Ability to understand the integration of technical, financial, human resources, and legal aspects of public and private enterprises.